ncleves/10bit-cpu-isa/README.md

 # 10bit-cpu-isa
 A 10 bit Single Cycle CPU written primarily in Verilog that solves two "simple" problems.
 The instruction set architecture was created for this CPU as well.

+Problem 1: Write a program that counts how many half-words in an array have an even number of ones, and how many have an odd number of ones.

+(For example, the binary number 11010001 has an even number of ones.
+The array is 64 half-words long, and starts at address 32.
+The number of entries that have an even number of ones should be written to address 2, and the number of odd to address 3.)

 #####Problem 1 - Instructions:
 ```
 set r5, 001				# set r5 to equal 1